avellinoe/RoboGrid/README.md

 - Keeping the simulation running as long as possible
 ___________________
 ## Next Steps/Milestones
-### Phase One: Infrastructure and Definition | Completed by March 13, 2019
+### Phase One: Infrastructure and Definition | Completed by March 18, 2019
-- [ ] Implement Grid Architecture (Initialize and Display)
+- [x] Implement Grid Architecture (Initialize and Display)
-- [ ] Establish All Possible States
+- [x] Establish All Possible States
 - [ ] Establish All Possible Events
 - [ ] Update State Machine Diagram

 ### Phase Two: Simulation and Interaction | Completed by March 20, 2019
-- [ ] Develop Robot Behavior at each State
+- [x] Develop Robot Behavior at each State
 - [ ] Develop Robot Behavior at each Event
 - [ ] Implement Robot's Autonomy
 - [ ] Implement User Interaction